ChenDavidTimothy/TrajectoLab_radau/README.md

 ## Contributing

 We welcome contributions from the trajectory optimization and optimal control community.
-Please see our [contribution guidelines](CONTRIBUTING.md) for:

-- Code standards and testing requirements
-- Documentation expectations
-- Issue reporting and feature requests
-- Development workflow

 ## License